cdaenekas/WeldAnalysis/README.md

 ## Versioning

-We use [Semantic Versioning](https://semver.org/) for versioning.
+We use semantic versioning for versioning.
 For the versions available, see the [tags on this repository](https://github.com/cdaenekas/WeldAnalysis/tags).

 - **Current Version**: 1.0.0